Skyler688/Assembly_Line/README.md

     // Now we can modify and interact with the original data. large_data.example = "New data";

-    // NOTE -> The original passed source being modified so there is not need to assign the passed data a new value,
+    // NOTE -> The original passed source is being modified so there is no need to assign the passed data a new value,
     // assuming the next function in the assembly line will be using the same data type.
 }

 // IMPORTANT NOTES ->
-//      The passed assembly_line will become empty so no need to manually clear it if using to create other assembly lines afterword.
+//      The passed assembly_line will become empty after creation, so no need to manually clear it if reusing it to create other assembly lines afterword.
 //      This method returns a int that is the assembly lines index or "ID", this is how we will stage what assembly lines to add to the job queue's.
 ```